What is Lifetime Value (LTV) & How is it Calculated?

 How Lifetime Value is Used:

 In-bound marketing teams tasked with attracting quality traffic create campaigns where they track performance (the number of impressions, clicks, registrations and finally purchases).
-Campaign types vary from keywords, email blasts, banner ads, etc. Existing paying users are also targeted by campaigns, however, for the purpose of this article we are excluding them.
+Campaign types vary from, keywords, email blasts, banner ads, etc. Existing paying users are also targeted by campaigns, however, for the purpose of this article we are excluding them.

 To measure the effectivity of the aforenoted marketing campaigns, LTV is employed on a campaign level.
 From here, marketing professionals can see which of their efforts were effective and which were not, making it easier to optimize their efforts.
-Furthermore, paying users can be grouped into segments based on a variety of factors and by tracking their original campaign and marketing channel costs, revenue predictions can be made on potential future users helping companies forecast growth.
+Furthermore, paying users can be grouped into segments based on a variety of factors and by tracking their original campaign and marketing channel costs and revenue predictions can be made on potential future users helping companies forecast growth.